Celio-Link/.github/profile/README.md

 ## Trade Emulator

-Want to test Celio-Link without a second Game Boy?
+Want to test Celio-Link without an online friend?

 Use the built-in **Trade Emulator** to trade Pokémon solo.